TheCyberArcher/EndeavourOS-Privacy/README.md

 <br />

-To avoid having to type the password each time you open the session, you must modify :
+To avoid having to type the password each time you open the session :

 ```sudo nano /etc/polkit-1/rules.d/90-corectrl.rules```